suhas-sunder/freetypingcamp-remastered/README.md

-# freetypingcamp.com — Typing Test App (Remix Refactor)
+# freetypingcamp.com: Typing Test App (Remix Refactor)

 ## A production-grade typing test platform refactored from a React SPA to **Remix** for server-first rendering, predictable SEO, and zero hydration flicker.

+View Live on: www.freetypingcamp.com

 The final repo for the live version of my appliaction is stored in a separate repo.
 This repo serves as a building block for the final version.